Table of Contents

 2. Pet Owner Demographics by Ethnicity

-Furthermore, White households have the highest pet ownership rate with 64.7%.
-Secondly, Hispanic Households with 61.4%.
+Furthermore, White households have the highest pet ownership rate at 64.7%.
+Hispanic Households come in second at 61.4%.
 And lastly, Black-African American Households have the lowest pet ownership rate with 36.9%.

 3. Which Generation Adopts the Most?

-Furthermore, there are also data on pet ownership based on their age group or generation they're in.
+Furthermore, there is also data on pet ownership based on the age group or generation they're in.

 The lowest number of pet owners per generation, born from 1928 – 1945, is the Silent Generation.

 Moreover, dog demographics per generation will likely change after a decade.
-Since boomers are aging and millennials probably have kids by then.
+Boomers are aging, while Millennials will probably have kids by then.

 Dog Demographics for this Year

-There are many things to consider in choosing the new addition to the family.
-Are you a dog person?
-Or a cat person?
+There are many things to consider when choosing a new family addition.
+Are you a dog person or a cat person?

 It's a close match between the battle of dogs vs. cats.
-According to Pet Food Manufacturer's Association, it is estimated that about 60% of American households have pets.
+As of 2023, it is estimated that about 66% of American households have pets.